julienbrs/julienbrs/README.md

 French Computer Science Student at Ensimag, Grenoble 🇫🇷

-Looking for a 3 month blockchain internship 🌱

 **About me**

-- 💼 Passionate about becoming a leading figure in the Web3 ecosystem
+- 💼 Aiming to become a leading figure in the Web3 ecosystem

 - ✨ Passionate about blockchain since 2017 and actively following the industry.

-- 🚀 Aspiring to become a top-tier Solidity security auditor or Rust core developer
+- 🐺 Starkpilled, Ethereum optimistic

 - 💬 Ask me about anything on **[Discord](https://discord.com/users/115877370937868288)** or **[LinkedIn](https://www.linkedin.com/in/julien-bourseau-ba2239228)**